LinkedInLearning/testing-in-react-with-vitest-3816043/README.md

 # Testing in React with Vitest
 This is the repository for the LinkedIn Learning course `Testing in React with Vitest`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+This course guides you through the process of setting up and testing web applications using Vitest integrated with the React Testing Library and other essential libraries.
+Learn how to set up a React app with Vite, install dependencies, and initialize your project, as you explore the basics of Vitest and how it can fit into your testing strategy with instructor Cyrus Ndirangu.
+Configure ESLint and Prettier to maintain code quality and style consistency, before you get started with your first unit test.
+Progressively, discover best practices for testing application state and hooks quickly and efficiently.
+By the end of the course, you’ll be ready to write tests that validate your application's functionality, including testing mock API requests and ensuring correct routing using the React Router.
+With practical examples and expert guidance throughout, this course shows you why testing is so crucial and how to use it to improve your development workflow.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.